pdx-blurp/blurp-frontend/README.md

 ## Running the Server

 We'll be using Docker Containers soon TM.
-For now, navigate to /ecomapper-app and do the following:
+For now, navigate to /blurp-app and do the following:

 ```
-> cd blurp-add
 > npm install
 > npm run dev
 ```